Counselling Petrobras in a feud with Uruguay

 FERRERE advises and represents domestic and foreign clients in local and international commercial and investment arbitrations, in multi-jurisdictional disputes and under international law.
 It has proven experience in handling complex and economically and institutionally highly sensitive cases, including specifically cases against governments.

-The FERRERE Arbitration team is among the most experienced and largest ones in Latin America.
-It consists of attorneys who have practiced in this field for several decades.
+The FERRERE Arbitration team consists of attorneys who have practiced in this field for several decades.
 Many of them have studied and worked abroad.
+FERRERE is in a position to put together the team best suited to the needs of each case and client, combining the technical knowledge required by the case and experience in handling arbitration.

 The group is consistently recognized as one of the most relevant in Latin America, a reputation gained by innovative strategies, meticulous preparation, creative lawyering and the determination to constantly surpass clients’ expectations.